 The product would be a transgenic organism (as in, you transferred in a gene), and that method has come to be known as gene “knock-in.”

-For example, to create Roundup Ready Wheat, they added a gene for EPSP synthase from a bacteria.
+For example, to create Roundup Ready Corn, they added a gene for EPSP synthase from a bacteria.

 - Or you can stop the program of an existing portion of DNA.